LeonSering/leonsering/content/publication/pham-2020-dynamic/index.md

 - paper-conference
 publication: "*International Symposium on Algorithmic Game Theory (SAGT'20)*"
 doi: 10.1007/978-3-030-57980-7_9
-abstract: <p align="justify">Predicting selfish behavior in public environments by considering Nash equilibria is a central concept of game theory.
+abstract: Predicting selfish behavior in public environments by considering Nash equilibria is a central concept of game theory.
 For the dynamic traffic assignment problem modeled by a flow over time game, in which every particle tries to reach its destination as fast as possible, the dynamic equilibria are called Nash flows over time.
 So